The Downward Spiral: Singles

 "March of the Pigs" and "Closer" were released as singles; two other songs, "Hurt" and "Piggy", were issued to radio without a commercial single release.
 "March of the Pigs" has an unusual meter, alternating three bars of 7/8 time with one of 8/8.
 The song's music video was directed by Peter Christopherson and was shot twice; the first version scrapped due to Reznor's involvement, and the released second version being a live performance.

 "Closer" features a heavily modified bass drum sample from the Iggy Pop song "Nightclubbing" from his album The Idiot.
 Lyrically, it is a meditation on self-hatred and obsession, but to Reznor's dismay, the song was widely misinterpreted as a lust anthem due to its chorus, which included the line "I wanna fuck you like an animal".
+Reznor later stated: "It’s supernegative and superhateful.
+It’s 'I am a piece of shit and I am declaring that and if you think you want me, here I am.'
+I didn't think it would become a frat-party anthem or a titty-dancer anthem".

 The music video for "Closer" was directed by Mark Romanek and received frequent rotation on MTV, though the network heavily censored the original version, which they perceived to be too graphic.
 The video shows events in a laboratory dealing with religion, sexuality, animal cruelty, politics, and terror; controversial imagery included a nude bald woman with a crucifix mask, a monkey tied to a cross, a pig's head spinning on a machine, a diagram of a vulva, Reznor wearing an S&M mask while swinging in shackles, and of him wearing a ball gag.
 A radio edit that partially censored the song's explicit lyrics also received extensive airtime.
 The video has since been made part of the permanent collection of the Museum of Modern Art in New York City.

 "Piggy" uses "nothing can stop me now", a line that recurs in "Ruiner" and "Big Man with a Gun".
 The frantic drumming on the song's outro is Reznor's only attempt at performing drums on the record, and one of the few "live" drum performances on the album.
 He had stated that the recording was from him testing the microphone setup in studio, but he liked the sound too much not to include it.
 It was released as a promotional single in December 1994 and reached the Top 20 on the Billboard Modern Rock Tracks chart.

-Released in 1995, "Hurt" clearly includes references to self-harm and heroin addiction.
+Released in 1995, "Hurt", final track of The Downward Spiral song, includes references to self-harm and heroin addiction; while other people claims that it describes the difficult process of finding a reason to live in spite of depression and pain and does not have much to do with the storyline of The Downward Spiral.